 - 1 teaspoon cinnamon

-- Preheat the oven to 375 degrees F and grease a muffin tin or line with paper liners.
+- Preheat the oven to 375 degrees F and grease 10 cups of a standard muffin tin.

 Store for up to 5 days in an airtight container in the fridge or in a zip top freezer bag in the freezer for up to 3 months.

 Use leftover mashed butternut squash or canned or baby food squash puree.

 Top with apple butter, cream cheese, nut or seed butter, or regular butter as desired.

 You can use pumpkin puree instead of butternut squash if desired.